wenqiwooo/MacDonalds-Scraper/README.md

 ## Things to note
 * MacDonald's only loads the first 5 locations.
 Use selenium to simulate click on *Load More* button to fetch more data.
-* Some websites fetch data asynchronously.
-Wait for them to finish loading before instantiating a bs4 object.
+* The MacDonald's website fetches data asynchronously.
+To ensure all the data has been fetched, wait for it to finish loading before instantiating a BeautifulSoup object.